 The honor was hard-earned, and many of the changes implemented by the country and its capital city, Ljubljana, over the past decade have made it an even more magical destination for visitors.
 The capital has 542 square meters of public green space per resident, one of the highest ratios of any European country.

 The city also features 80 hectares (200 acres) of newly maintained green spaces and maintained green spaces are still being created from degraded urban land, so there are plenty of parks and natural landscapes to explore the city.

 A recently redesigned Ljubljana city center and a slew of new, clean public transportation options make the city a great destination for travelers.

-Though the small country may be recognized for its commitment to sustainability, and an instant draw for the eco-concious traveler, Slovenia boasts a host of other exciting opportunities for travelers of all ages and backgrounds in 2016.
+Though the small country may be recognized for its commitment to sustainability, and an instant draw for the eco-conscious traveler, Slovenia boasts a host of other exciting opportunities for travelers of all ages and backgrounds in 2020.

 Appropriately, the color green is often the first thing to catch your eye in Slovenia, as more than half the country is covered by forests.
 The country occupies the diverse and beautiful land between the Alps, the Mediterranean, and the Pannonian plain, and every inch of it has paths for hiking, biking, and exploring.

 If this beautiful country comes up on your must-see list, here are some of Slovenia’s best, don’t miss natural offerings.

 Triglav National Park is Slovenia’s only national park, but what they may lack in quantity is infinitely made up in quality.
 Triglav lies in the middle of the Julian Alps, a true gem of a park that showcases the country’s best natural features.
 It got its name from Slovenia’s highest mountain, Triglav, which stands 2,864 meters high.